kingjosephm/vehicle_make_model_classifier/README.md

 ![Sensitivity](./results/sensitivity_bar.png)

 ### External validity
 We employ a second set of test images from the [Stanford car dataset](https://www.kaggle.com/jessicali9530/stanford-cars-dataset) to evaluate the generalizability of our model.
 This dataset contains 16,185 images and 196 classes, though only 124 classes overlap with our scraped images.
 The Stanford images are likewise dated, with the newest make-model being from 2012.
 Nonetheless, our model performs comparably with these data as with an unseen test subset from our original data (see table above).
 The CSV image dataframe for these data was curated via `./create_test_images/curate_stanford_img_dir.py`.
+The YOLOv5 model used for these data are the same as that indicated by the "YOLOv5 Model" column in the table above.